Willj221/nrobinson.me/develop-with-po-util.md

 * Sequential Over The Air firmware uploading to multiple devices in a "product".

-* A unified project structure that is cross-compatible between the Linux and macOS editions of po-util.
+* A unified project structure that is cross-compatible between Linux and macOS editions.

-* An efficient library manager that works with libraries from Particle Libraries 2.0 or GitHub.
+* An efficient library manager that works with libraries from Particle Libraries 2.0 and GitHub.

 * A range of keyboard shortcuts to expedite development within [Atom](https://atom.io).